Running watches that let you run without needing your phone for music or GPS, that’s the goal.

 - Garmin Fenix 5X Plus (Most ridiculously powerful sports watch for 2019. #hardcore.)

-The release of the Qualcomm’s Snapdragon 3100 processor for Android watches will improve performance and the release of the Apple iWatch 5 will certainly spice things up.
+The release of the Qualcomm’s Snapdragon 3100 processor for Android watches in 2019 will improve performance and the release of the Apple iWatch 5 will certainly spice things up.
 Fossil has been quick to release new watches this year with the latest being the Gen 5 range: Carlyle and Julianna.

 The new Samsung Galaxy Active uses the proprietary Samsung Tizen OS which seems to be performing quite well as a sports & running watch.
 I certainly think they have done one of the best-looking round watch face sports watches that also cross over to everyday wear.
 The screen is lovely.